SIMEXP/cdip_human_phantom/README.md

 # cdip_human_phantom
-This repository contains packages, scripts, and notebooks for the following article Consistency ofr esting-sta fMRI teconnectivity on a single individual over 2.5 years and 13 sites using the Canadian dementia imaging protocol (to add link and DOI).
+This repository contains packages, scripts, and notebooks for the following article Consistency of resting-sta fMRI connectivity on a single individual over 2.5 years and 13 sites using the Canadian dementia imaging protocol (to add link and DOI).

 Click the following link to reproduce the analysis on binder: